rakeshpraneeth/ZipCodeApi/README.md

 ### Dependency maintenance
 Currently all the dependencies are being maintained at "root/gradle/support/dependencies.gradle" file.
 This file is applied in the app and feature module.

+### Tests
+Test cases for the Repository, ViewModel and other business logic were added in the src/test directory.